Atabek786/cs50code/cs50_final_project/README.md

 ## Project Overview

 The website is designed to showcase my personal experiences, adventures, and thoughts through blog posts.
 The main goal of this project is to provide a platform to document and share memorable moments of my life.
+In the future , when I will host this website, user will be able to read my articles.

 ## Features